cvxr/CVX/doc/advanced.rst

 	In this section we describe a number of the more advanced capabilities of CVX.
-We recommend that you *skip* this section at first, until you are comfortable with the basic capabilities described above.s
+We recommend that you *skip* this section at first, until you are comfortable with the basic capabilities described above.

 .. _indexed-dual: